-PCCD has overhauled financial and business processes in order to implement internal controls.
-Districtwide realignment and functional mapping delineates responsibility and accountability contributing to oversight and accuracy.
-Hiring key personnel has guaranteed work can get done and checked appropriately.
-Software updates are redesigning business processes and eliminating error-prone paper processes.
+PCCD has restructured it financial and business processes in order to enhance internal controls.
+Districtwide realignment and functional mapping delineates responsibilities and accountability to promote accuracy and effective oversight.
+The hiring of highly qualified financial specialists has put the District on course to maintain financial stability.
+Software updates are supporting the collaborative redesign of business processes and eliminating error-prone paper processes.
 Training is ongoing and improving with each new phase.
-As expected, each phase generates more need for testing and opportunities for cyclical improvement.
-In total, these efforts have provided concrete advancements as evidenced in the financial documents.
+In summary, these efforts have provided concrete advancements as evidenced in the financial documents.
 PCCD has met this requirement.